-Our work at LRI often involves facilitating complex planning processes with high stakes in which several funders serve as co-leads and co-sponsors.
+Our work at LRI often involves facilitating complex planning processes with high stakes in which several state agencies and departments serve as co-leads and co-sponsors.
+These projects often require establishing and facilitating high-level “blue ribbon” commissions.
 For example, we facilitated the work of the Autism Advisory Task Force in California to develop recommendations for the state Legislature and Governor to provide comprehensive health care coverage for people with autism.
-And we recently worked with a foundation in California to help it plan multi-funder projects.

 As a result of these various projects, our team has put together a series of recommendations – a checklist, if you will – to manage these kinds of highly complex projects.

 (1) tips related to project scoping and overall governance;

 (2) tips related to contractor selection and project management; [Go to this section]